Papaskas/strict-store/README.md

 ## Remarks
 - The undefined type is not supported, because JSON converts it to null
-- When using complex types, avoid using undefined
 - The createKey method uses `satisfies`

 ## Required